 For solar generation, AEMO considers a collection of connection points within each REZ as potential network connection locations.
-Using the nearest available BOM weather station's satellite irradiance data and using the System Advisor Model (SAM) AEMO develops a solar resource trace for each location.
+Using irradiance data derived from satellite imagery35 and the System Advisor Model (SAM)36, AEMO develops a solar resource trace for each location.
 Air temperature measurements and wind speed data is captured within the SAM model to capture the effects of ambient temperatures on the generation profile, with higher ambient temperatures (adjusted by the cooling effect of wind) de-rating the generation capability of the panels.
-AEMO uses the mesoscale wind data and BOM weather station temperature measurements for this.
+AEMO uses BOM weather station temperature and wind-speed measurements for this.